id101010/ansible-archlinux/README.md

 * `tmux` with vim bindings

 ## Additional security features
-* Sensitive and internet facing applications are sandboxed using firejail
 * Restrictive and comprahensive iptables rules
 * Use of linux-hardened
 * Automatic mac address spoofer for wireless network devices